* Finance minister mulls selling non-core assets

 The Congress of South African Trade Unions (Cosatu), a powerful union umbrella group and ANC ally, said the proposals went against the ruling alliance's ideology.

 "It is an abandonment of the principles.
-He is going the route of privatisation, something we have spent decades opposing," spokesman Sizwe Pamla said.
+He is going the route of privatization, something we have spent decades opposing," spokesman Sizwe Pamla said.

 "NOT BIG AND BOLD"